 Submit application materials to the Office of Graduate Programs, University of Michigan-Flint, 303 E. Kearsley St., Flint, MI 48502-1950:

-- Academic transcripts (see policy below) of coursework taken at another institution since your last enrollment at UM-Flint.
+- Academic transcripts of coursework taken at another institution since your last enrollment at UM-Flint

 The Office of Graduate Programs will send application and associated documents to the program of study for review.
 The program of study will inform the applicant of decision to admit or deny.

-International Students: The Office of Graduate Programs will request financial certification if the applicant is readmitted.
+International Students: The International Center will request financial certification if the applicant is readmitted.
 International students attending another institution in the U.S. must provide a copy of the most current I-20 or DS-2019, the I-94 card, the U.S. visa, and the passport.